tugrulz/EksiVeri/README.md

 # EksiVeri
 A comprehensive Ekşisözlük scraper.
-Designed for computational social science.
+Designed for computational social science by Dilruba Sultan Haliloğlu and Faruk Balcı

 ## Install
 Clone or download the repository and run